-At the same time however, participants viewed this trip not so much as a means to develop professional command skills, but rather as an enjoyable outing meant to develop one’s own appreciation for Jewish and Biblical history.
-As one participant noted, “it was a fun trip, it gave me a new perspective on the Bible, and maybe even on Judaism, but it’s not really something I can use with my soldiers”.
-The IDF’s attempt to concretize an experiential field trip to the City of David, into a lesson centered on professional development did not match the ways in which the participants themselves assimilated the field trip into their own personal lives.
+At the same time, however, participants viewed this trip not so much as a means to develop professional command skills but rather as an enjoyable outing meant to develop their personal appreciation for Jewish and biblical history.
+As one participant noted, “it was a fun trip, it gave me a new perspective on the Bible, and maybe even on Judaism, but it’s not really something I can use with my soldiers.”
+The IDF’s attempt to concretize an experiential field trip to the City of David into a lesson centered on professional development did not match the ways in which the participants personally assimilated the field trip.

 Conclusion

-In 1928 the famed linguist and cultural theorist, Edward Sapir, published an article titled, The Meaning of Religion.
-There he argued that certain religious sentiments,
+In 1928, the famed linguist and cultural theorist Edward Sapir published an article entitled “The Meaning of Religion.”
+There, he argued that:

-persist even among the most sophisticated individuals, long after they have ceased to believe in the rationalized justification of these sentiments or feelings… (Sapir.
-1928: 137).
+[Certain religious sentiments] persist even among the most sophisticated individuals, long after they have ceased to believe in the rationalized justification of these sentiments or feelings… (Sapir [1928] 1949: 137)

-In contrast to most academic and lay perspectives of religious experience in the early to mid-twentieth century that were predicting the victory of rationalism and science over what was seen as the more primitive and primal experiences of religious passion (Pepper.
-1989: 452, Hadden.
-1987), Sapir understood that religious pathos transcended the kinds of bureaucratic rationalism that modernity so often demands.
-Sapir, with his inimitable focus on the importance of appreciating individual experience in social analysis (Sapir.
-1938), implied that religious pathos was something that was quite inescapable by individual practitioners themselves and could not be easily subsumed under the reified rubrics of organized religion.
-While one can certainly critique the theoretical accuracy of Sapir’s concept of ‘religious survivals’, his point – at least in its ethnographic sense, was quite apt.
-Religious experience – and contemporary Judaism - cannot be easily subsumed under the categorical rubrics of professionalization, consciousness or heritage.
+In contrast to most academic and lay perspectives of religious experience in the early- to mid-twentieth century that were predicting the victory of rationalism and science over what was seen as the more primitive and primal experiences of religious passion (Hadden 1987; Pepper 1989: 452), Sapir understood that religious pathos transcended the kinds of bureaucratic rationalism that modernity so often demands.
+Sapir, with his inimitable focus on the importance of appreciating individual experience in social analysis (Sapir 1938), implied that religious pathos was something that was quite inescapable by individual practitioners themselves and could not be easily subsumed under the reified rubrics of organized religion.
+While one can certainly critique the theoretical accuracy of Sapir’s concept of “religious survivals,”’ his point, at least in its ethnographic sense, was quite apt.
+Religious experience and contemporary Judaism cannot be easily subsumed under the categorical rubrics of professionalization, consciousness, or heritage.

-Sapir’s conclusion is drawn out by the tension between how Judaism is experienced by individual officers in the IDF, and how it is mobilized by the institutional framework of the Israeli military itself.
-Here Biblical narratives fall between the cracks created by these two opposing views of how Jewish traditions ought to function within a military organization and civil society in general.
-On the one hand the military would like to use Biblical texts to both motivate its forces as well as to offer a mode of professional conduct grounded in ancient sources.
-On the other hand, soldiers themselves who participate in the IDF’s Bible seminar, see Biblical narratives, legends and lore as fitting into distinctly personal and religious categories that do not easily overlap with the professional goals of the military.
-For these soldiers, biblical narratives function in ways that allow them to “sort out” -as Ortner implied (1973: 1341) - a different kind of social experience.
-One that is deeply vested in a discourse of personal growth and individual spirituality.
+Sapir’s conclusion is reinforced by the tension between how Judaism is experienced by individual officers in the IDF and how it is mobilized by the institutional framework of the Israeli military Here, biblical narratives fall between the cracks created by these two opposing views of how Jewish traditions ought to function within a military organization and civil society in general.
+On the one hand, the military would like to use biblical texts to both motivate its forces and offer a mode of professional conduct grounded in ancient sources.
+On the other hand, soldiers themselves who participated in the IDF’s Bible seminar saw biblical narratives, legends, and lore as fitting into distinctly personal and religious categories that do not easily coincide with the professional goals of the military.
+For these soldiers, biblical narratives function in ways that allow them to “sort out”—as Ortner implied (1973: 1341)—a different kind of social experience; one that is deeply vested in a discourse of personal growth and individual spirituality.